Four Poems from the Pacific

 From this well-bred world,

 who doesn’t need a corrective?

 for a new and lovely someone else,

 POEM FOR PHAEDRA: FIVE QUESTIONS

 Must we choose between the holy and profane wild?

-Can’t we simply dream of life essential jailed in dark suggestive nights?
+Isn’t it enough to dream of life essential jailed in a suggestive night?